 One of Calloway’s original compositions entitled, “I’ll Be Good For You”, was featured on N’Sync’s multi-platinum CD, “No Strings Attached” (highest selling album of the last decade).
 He has also penned songs for the chart toppling group, Levert, (“Casanova”), the sultry Teddy Pendergrass (“Joy”), the Grammy winning Gladys Knight, (“Love Overboard”) and “Jump Start My Love” for Natalie Cole.

-Recently featured as one of Forbes 30 under 30 in Music, Wilson Owens has experienced almost every aspect of the entertainment and royalty business.
+Recently featured as one of Forbes’ 30 Under 30 in Music, Wilson Owens has experienced almost every aspect of the entertainment business.
+Coming from a family of movie actors, film directors, musicians and entrepreneurs, he decided to follow suit by intertwining his knowledge of technology and music.

 Preston Sullivan, a serial entrepreneur, has amassed over 35 years in the business of music and technology.
 Since graduating from Vanderbilt University in 1977 (Preston was a member of the 1974 Peach Bowl team), he started and ran successful ventures from LA to Nashville.
 Though a popular entertainer, singer and sax player on the west coast, Sullivan decided to move back to his beloved city of Nashville from Los Angeles and made the transition from artist to music executive in the years that followed.